-What Tom Brady, Lamar Jackson Told Each Other After Patriots-Ravens
+NESN

 Tom Brady offered credit where it was due Sunday night in Baltimore.

 The Ravens handed Brady and the Patriots their first loss of the season in Week 9 at M&T Bank Stadium.
-The primetime showdown quickly turned into the Lamar Jackson show, as the second-year signal-caller racked up 61 yards with two touchdowns on 16 carries while also completing 17 of 23 pass attempts for 163 yards and a score.
+The primetime showdown quickly became the Lamar Jackson show, as the second-year signal-caller racked up 61 yards with two touchdowns on 16 carries while also completing 17 of 23 pass attempts for 163 yards and a score.

 Brady and Jackson met at midfield after the game to exchange pleasantries.
 After the Patriots QB offered Jackson praise for his electric performance, the dual-threat dynamo paid homage to arguably the greatest player who’s ever been under center.